 Since API accounts have no front-end interface, once your account is approved you’ll need to connect a WhatsApp CRM to start messaging.
 Originally, WhatsApp intended for companies to connect their in-house CRMs – this is not possible for many businesses.

-Ideally, you’d connect a CRM that works out of the box but there aren’t many options for two main reasons.
+Ideally, you’d connect a WhatsApp-based CRM that works out of the box but there aren’t many options for two main reasons.
 Most CRMs are still working on adding a messaging UI.
 And a CRM would need to integrate with each WhatsApp Partner rather than just one WhatsApp API.

 At a minimum, look for desktop and mobile apps, the ability to import customers as WhatsApp Contacts, and the ability to send Template Messages.
 To accommodate both Sales and Support teams you’ll need more features, but more on that later.